day50-dev/Streamdown/README.md

 *   `Bright`: Multipliers for level 2 headers.
 *   `Margin` (integer, default: `2`): The left and right indent for the output.
 *   `Width` (integer, default: `0`): Along with the `Margin`, `Width` specifies the base width of the content, which when set to 0, means use the terminal width.
 See [#6](https://github.com/kristopolous/Streamdown/issues/6) for more details
-*   `PrettyPad` (boolean, default: `false`): Uses a unicode vertical pad trick to add a half height background to code blocks.
+*   `PrettyPad` (boolean, default: `true`): Uses a unicode vertical pad trick to add a half height background to code blocks.
 This makes copy/paste have artifacts.
 See [#2](https://github.com/kristopolous/Streamdown/issues/2).
 I like it on.
 But that's just me
-*   `PrettyBroken` (boolean, default: `false`): This will break the copy/paste assurance above.
+*   `PrettyBroken` (boolean, default: `true`): This will break the copy/paste assurance above.
 The output is much prettier, but it's also broken.
 So it's pretty broken.
 Works nicely with PrettyPad.
 *   `ListIndent` (integer, default: `2`): This is the recursive indent for the list styles.
 *   `Syntax` (string, default `monokai`): This is the syntax [highlighting theme which come via pygments](https://pygments.org/styles/).